Humane Enforcement

 Animal Emergency Response is available 24 hours a day, 7 days a week.

-File a Non-Emergency Neglect Report
+File an Animal Neglect Report

 Report Animal Neglect